krishnakoumar27/krishnakoumar27/README.md

 - 👋 Hi, I’m @krishnakoumar27
 - 👀 I’m interested in Web Development and Java applications.
-- 🌱 I’m currently learning JavaScript and Spring Boot.
+- 🌱 I’m currently learning React and Spring Boot.
 - 💞️ I’m looking to collaborate on open source web application development and much more.
 - 📫 How to reach me krishnakoumar.c@pec.edu